4-DAY CASCADE IDAHO ITINERARY FOR OUTDOOR ENTHUSIASTS

 After you’ve had enough soaking, head to Warm Lake for a night in one of the cute cabins at the Warm Lake Lodge.
 Located 26 miles from Cascade on the shores of Boise National Forest’s largest natural lake, the Warm Lake Lodge offers a quiet getaway.
 After years of being closed for renovations, The Warm Lake Lodge just reopened with 5 rustic-chic cabins, with 5 more on the way.
 They also have a newly opened restaurant and bar serving up refined Idaho mountain fare.

 The lake is a 5-minute walk from the cabins.
 Keep your eyes peeled for bear, moose, and all kinds of birds.
-If you want to get out on the lake, the Warm Lake Lodge has a number of stand-up paddleboards available, or for boat rentals, drive over the marina on the north shore of Warm Lake.
+If you want to get out on the lake, the Warm Lake Lodge has a number of stand-up paddleboards available, or for boat rentals, drive over the marina at the North Shore Lodge.

 For Warm Lake tent campers, I recommend the walk-in campground at Picnic Point.